open-telemetry/oteps/text/0225-configuration.md

 ```

 Implementations *MUST* allow users to specify an environment variable to set the configuration file.
 This gives flexibility to end users of implementations that do not support command line arguments.
-Some possible names for this variable:
+The proposed name for this variable:

-* `OTEL_CONFIGURATION_FILE`
 * `OTEL_CONFIG_FILE`
-* `OTEL_CONF`

 ### Configuration model